-An appeal against the sentences given to two people who killed Moko Rangitotehiri will be held in November.
+An appeal against the sentences given to two people who killed Moko Rangitoheriri will be held in November.

-David Haerewa and Tania Shailer have both appealed the sentences they were handed down for killing the 3-year-old.
+David Haerewa and Tania Shailer have appealed their sentences for killing the 3-year-old.

 The pair were sentenced in June to 17 years in jail with a minimum non-parole period of nine years after pleading guilty to manslaughter.

 The Court of Appeal will hear the appeals together on November 3 in Wellington.

 Their sentence was the longest handed out in New Zealand for the manslaughter of a child.

 Moko died in Taupo in August last year while in the care of the couple.